Menu Close

 Request Data Access

-To request access to MEMORY data, please fill out the Data Request Application (DRA) and email to mmj.outcomes@cop.ufl.eduOnce the DRA is approved you will be asked to sign the Confidentiality and Data Usage Agreement (CDA).
+To request access to MEMORY data, please reach out to mmj.outcomes@cop.ufl.edu to complete a Data Request Application (DRA) and a Confidentiality and Data Usage Agreement (CDA).

 Please visit Data Sharing Process for additional details.